DERBY AREA SIGNALLING

 Initial examples were Type 4a and 4b with Design A and Design B windows respectively.
 In 1908 a third window variant appeared - Design C without a vertical glazing bar.

-Even after the demise of the Midland Railway in 1923, its successor the LMS continued to refine the MR signal box design.
+Even after the demise of the Midland Railway in 1923, the LMS continued to refine the MR signal box design.
 In 1926 MR pattern boxes with Design C windows appeared and have received the Type 4e designation.

 ||1906 – 1917||